|

 riverbank outside the Pearson factory where the brief meeting

 took place.
-Pearson have a "nice" lawn, but I was only going
+Pearson had a large lawned area, but I was only going

-to use the mowed dandelions on the riverbank strip.
+to use the mowed dandelions on the riverbank.
 The Pearson

 people would not let me dig there even when I promised to lift